-The Board is well prepared in the event of a takeover.
-If the Company receives a takeover notice or any director becomes aware that a takeover notice or scheme of arrangement proposal is imminent:
+The Board is well prepared in the event of a 'control transaction' (as that term is defined in the NZX Corporate Governance Code).
+If the Company receives a takeover notice or any director becomes aware that a takeover notice, scheme of arrangement proposal, or other control transaction is imminent:

-- (a) all directors, the CEO, CFO and Company Secretary should be advised immediately in confidence: - (b) the Company shall promptly release to NZX and ASX an appropriate announcement reflecting the circumstances.
-The Board will consider seeking a trading halt if considered necessary to ensure an orderly market pending release of an announcement; - (c) if the Board considers it desirable, it may establish a sub-committee comprised of noninterested directors which will have authority to make binding decisions in respect of the process, including but not limited to: - (i) retaining legal and financial advisers; - (ii) appointing an independent adviser for the purposes of the Takeovers Code; and - (iii) approving any announcements or communications relating to the potential transaction.
+- (a) all directors, the CEO, CFO and Company Secretary should be advised immediately in confidence; - (b) the Company shall promptly release to NZX and ASX an appropriate announcement reflecting the circumstances.
+The Board will consider seeking a trading halt if considered necessary to ensure an orderly market pending release of an announcement; - (c) if the Board considers it desirable, it may establish a sub-committee.
+Members of the subcommittee should: - (i) not be involved, or otherwise associated, with a bidder; - (ii) not be an associated person of a shareholder who is involved, or otherwise associated, with a bidder; and - (iii) be able to bring an independent view to decisions in relation to the control transaction. - (d) the sub-committee will have authority to make binding decisions in respect of the process, including but not limited to: - (i) retaining legal and financial/strategic advisers; - (ii) appointing an independent adviser for the purposes of the Takeovers Code; and - (iii) approving any announcements or communications relating to the potential transaction, including communication between the Board, management and the bidder.